ArchAngelAries/TagScribeR/README.md

 TagScribeR: Redefining AI-Driven Image Dataset Preparation

 In the burgeoning field of AI and machine learning, the quality and detail of training datasets are paramount.
 TagScribeR is a pioneering platform designed to address the challenges of dataset preparation for Stable Diffusion models.
-Our innovative tool leverages the power of AI, specifically BLIP-2, to auto-caption images, while providing a user-friendly interface for custom tagging.
+Our innovative tool leverages the power of AI, specifically BLIP-2 utilizing [CLIP Interrogator](https://github.com/pharmapsychotic/clip-interrogator), **BIG THANKS Mr.Pebble in Discord and an EVEN BIGGER THANKS to the CLIP Interrogator team for making the implementation of auto captioning possible**, to auto-caption images, while providing a user-friendly interface for custom tagging.

 Key Features: